maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The purpose of the interface's ***deleteInstance*** operation is to enable service providers to delete existing entries of registered service instances.
+The purpose of the interface's ***deleteInstance*** operation is to enable service providers to delete existing entries of registered service Instances.
 It is implemented following the REST methodology and receives as an input the ID of the registered Instance to be deleted.
 The MSR will respond with the outcome of the deletion operation, if successful or not.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.
 -->

 Upon receiving a request to delete an existing registered Instance record, the service will validate the respective entry indeed exists in its database.
-If an error occurs while deleting the identified Instance object, then the service make that clear in the response generated.
+In that case, the Instance registration will be deleted and the service will send a response to the original request.
+If an error occurs while deleting the identified Instance object, the service will make that clear in the response generated.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally